Crocodi13/ElectroLearnBeta/README.md

-This repository is about my third year college project.
+This is my group's third-year college project.